Search for Long-Lived Heavy Neutrinos at the LHC with a VBF Trigger: Results

 For both models, we apply the cuts described in Section~\ref{sec:dileptonsearch} on the two most energetic, oppositely charged, $e-\mu$ pair.
 As mentioned, we will relax the $p_T$ cut on the charged leptons, evaluating instead the impact of imposing \textit{loose}, \textit{medium} and \textit{tight} cuts.
 For electrons (muons), loose cuts are of $p_T>10$ ($8$) GeV.
 Medium and tight cuts mean $p_T>20$ and $30$ GeV, respectively, for both kinds of charged lepton.
 Since we do not have a way to properly estimate the background nor the detector efficiency, the analysis is performed over the truth level events, with no detector simulation.
 Results from the cutflow are reported in Tables~\ref{table:cutflow.dilep.min} and~\ref{table:cutflow.dilep.ex}, for different points on the parameter space.
 On each signal region, we report the number of events surviving the three $p_T$ cuts.

 As mentioned earlier, for the minimal model the production cross-section is proportional to $|U_{a4}|^2$, meaning that the mixing cannot be too small.
 This in turn means that the heavy neutrino cannot be too heavy, or its lifetime will be too short to leave a displaced signal.
 Given the relatively low mass of $N_4$, the final state leptons show $p_T$ distributions favouring low values of momenta.
 The high $p_T$ leptons surviving the cuts come from highly boosted $N_4$, which lead to collimated $e-\mu$ pairs with a very small $\Delta R$.
-This is disfavoured by the search, which requires $\Delta R>0.5$, and is reflected in the cutflow of Table~\ref{table:cutflow.dilep.min}.
+This is disfavoured by the search, which requires isolated leptons with $\Delta R>0.5$, and is reflected in the cutflow of Table~\ref{table:cutflow.dilep.min}.
 Even in the best case scenario, shown on the middle column, we find that once the integrated luminosity, cross-section and branching ratios are convoluted, this scenario is not observable, even at the HL-LHC.

 We see a significant improvement in the extended model.
 Here, the new production process gives us the freedom to decrease the mixing down to the seesaw limit without affecting the cross-section, meaning that masses up to $\sim60\,$GeV can be probed.
 The lepton pair can also have larger $\Delta R$ distances, since they will usually originate from different heavy neutrinos.
-The main difficulty with this scenario is having the leptons pass the $p_T$ cuts.
+The difficulties with this scenario are the isolation cuts, as recognized in~\cite{Liu:2019ayx}, and having the leptons pass the $p_T$ cuts.
 This occurs because the Higgs decays this time into two heavy neutrinos, so the available boost factor for the leptons is less than in the minimal model.
 Nevertheless, the situation is much better than in the previous case, and one does obtain a relatively large number of events surviving the cuts at the LHC.

 An additional feature of the extended model in this search is that, since now the heavy neutrino can have hadronic decays, each event is more likely to pass the $\sum_j p_T$ cut of the VBF trigger.

 The expected number of events for the extended model is shown in Figure~\ref{fig:nevents}.
 We apply loose $p_T$ cuts, and sum over the three signal regions.
 Results for $\alpha_{NH}=10^{-3}$ and $\alpha_{NH}=10^{-2}$ are presented on the left and right panels, respectively.
 We do not consider larger values of $\alpha_{NH}$ in order to stay below the current limit of $24\%$ for the Higgs to invisible decay~\cite{Tanabashi:2018oca}.
 We take $M_4$ up to 60 GeV, since the Higgs would not decay to two heavy neutrinos for larger masses, and $|U_{\mu4}|^2$ down to $10^{-11}$, which is close to the seesaw limit.